uwgraphics/PartToWhole/README.md

 # Anchoring and Alignment: Data Factors in Part-to-Whole Visualization
 ## Code and Data Repository
 This repository contains the code and data for the paper [**Anchoring and Alignment: Data Factors in Part-to-Whole Visualization**](https://arxiv.org/abs/2508.01881).
-See also the [preprint](https://pages.graphics.cs.wisc.edu/PartToWhole/PartWhole-Preprint.pdf), the [supplementary document](pdf/supplementaryDocument.pdf) and the [preregistration](https://osf.io/e36au/).
+See also the [preprint](https://pages.graphics.cs.wisc.edu/PartToWhole/PartWhole-Preprint.pdf), the [supplementary document](pdf/supplementaryDocument.pdf) the [preregistration](https://osf.io/e36au/), and the [presentation](https://pages.graphics.cs.wisc.edu/PartToWhole/presentation).

 ![Teaser Figure](https://github.com/uwgraphics/PartToWhole/blob/main/preprint/teaserFigure.png)
 Fig. 1: Ⓐ A pair of example stimuli from each combination of pie and stacked bar charts, aligned (segment starts/ends at a marker) and unaligned, and anchor (segment has a recognizable size) and non-anchor values. Ⓑ Predicted mean absolute error and response time to 95% CI.
 Anchor values and alignment positions show significant performance improvements in estimating values for both chart types.
 Results between conditions are significant (p < 0.05) except where noted.